mritchielab/long_read_tools/README.md

 ## Citation

-If you find the long-read-tools database useful for your work please cite our database (e.g.
+**The manuscript is currently under development.** However, if you find the long-read-tools database useful for your work you could still cite our database(e.g.
 Walter and Eliza Hall Institute of Medical Research.
 (2018). <i> long-read-tools </i> [database].
 Retrieved from http://www.long-read-tools.org).
-The manuscript is under development.

 ## Structure